I’m A Startup Troll Under A Startup Bridge

 So whiners?
 Tell your portfolio companies to build a friggin company.
 Build a product.
 Make it work.
 Tell them to stop doing silly shit like spending time, attention, and cash on pre-success partying, celebrating, self-promotion.
 Tell them that promoting yourself and your company in our own tiny, local, non-prospective customer, ecosystem…. is masturbation.
 Tell them to go forth and sell that shit!
 Make shit and sell shit and people will write good shit about you.

-Tell them that making themselves famous when their stuff isn’t ready for prime time, when their products fail in the spot light of their not-ready-for-prime-time publicity, it’s not the fault of the audience.
-If you’re product fails constantly, spend time fixing the product instead of promoting it.
+Tell them that making themselves famous when their stuff isn’t ready for prime time when their products fail in the spot light of their not-ready-for-prime-time publicity, it’s not the fault of the audience.
+If your product fails constantly, spend time fixing the product instead of promoting it.
 Fix it before you put it under the friggin microscope of publicity.
 Bake that cake before you serve it to guests.

-If you’re ugly investment is making a fool of itself, I’ll be happy to shut up about it as soon as you get them to stop making such good fodder for my stories.
+If your ugly investment is making a fool of itself, I’ll be happy to shut up about it as soon as you get them to stop making such good fodder for my stories.
 As soon as you get them to focus on the fundamentals like a product that someone needs, that works, and is generating real traction as opposed to spending their energy and your money on friggin useless glitter traction.

 When Lindsay Lohan’s mom tells the press to stop writing about her daughter they don’t just stop.
 They keep writing.
 Stop being like Linsday’s mom and defending your Lindsey Lohan portfolio companies’ actions.
 Show her some tough friggin love.
 Clean up her act.